| Title: | Dynamic Structural Equation Models |

 This is a simple formula, of the form

-or, equivalently, B <- A
+A -> B or, equivalently, B <- A for a regression

 coefficient (i.e., a single-headed or directional arrow);

-for a variance or A <-> B
+A <-> A for a variance or A <-> B for a covariance

 (i.e., a double-headed or bidirectional arrow).
-Here, A
+Here, A and

-are variable names in the model.
+B are variable names in the model.
 If a name does not correspond

 to an observed variable, then it is assumed to be a latent variable.